Opotiki District Rates Information

 Minor River and Drainage Scheme rates are invoiced once a year.
-For the 2012/2013 rates are due on the 22nd of January 2013.
+For the 2013/2014 rates are due on 21 January 2014.
 Your rates invoice sets out how much is owed including any balances carried forward from last year.

-I. A charge of 10% is made on any instalment that has been assessed for the 2013/2014 financial year that remains unpaid after 21 February 2014.
+I. A charge of 10 percent is made on any instalment that has been assessed for the 2013/2014 financial year that remains unpaid after 21 February 2014.

 III.
-A further charge of 10% shall be made on any rates to which a penalty has been added under (ii) if the rates remain unpaid on 22 February 2013.
+A further charge of 10 percent shall be made on any rates to which a penalty has been added under (ii) if the rates remain unpaid on 21 February 2014.

 Can I speak to someone about my individual rates invoice?

 Yes, for Minor river and Drainage and Clean Heat rates.
 Please call Bay of Plenty Regional Council's Freephone 0800 884 880 and ask to speak to our rates team.

 For other rates, Opotiki District Council administers rates on Bay of Plenty Regional Council's behalf.